-Most Terrier dogs have been bred for centuries across England and Scotland.
+Most Terrier breeds have been bred for centuries across England and Scotland.

 These dogs were refined over decades from working canines to excellent working family pets, although it is still possible to find working bloodlines.

-Most of these mixes are English in origin, and since the 1990s interest within the Terrier group has shifted from purebred to hybrids.
+Most of Terrier mixes are English in origin, and since the 1990s interest within the Terrier group has shifted from purebred to hybrids.

-So if you are considering a Terrier mix for your next dog, here are nineteen you should know about!
+So if you are considering a Terrier breed for your next dog, here are nineteen terrier mix dogs you should know about!

 Contents and Quick Navigation